 This is probably one of the most important sections on the risk register.
 Once you’ve identified a potential risk, you need to come up with a risk response plan to mitigate the risk.
 The kind of plan you come up with depends on factors identified above, such as severity of the risk and the impact it will have on your project.
-But, even if your plan is to watch and see what happens, make sure it’s listed here so people know what to do.
+Even if your plan is to watch and see what happens, make sure it’s listed here so people know what to do.

 8. Contingency plan

 Of course, not everything goes as planned.
 Sometimes, you need to have a Plan B. Putting together a contingency plan doesn’t mean that you’re expecting your first plan to fail.
 But if it does, you will be ready.
 Like most aspects of your risk management plans, the more prepared you are the less likely it will be that your project fails because of risk.